-For the coders wishing to freelance, there are several working options.
-They either look for a job via word of mouth or register on online platforms called marketplaces and look for orders there.
-Below, we will elaborate on the different marketplace types and their commission approaches.
+For coders wishing to freelance, there are several working options.
+They either look for a job via word of mouth or register on online marketplace platforms and look for orders there.
+Below, we will elaborate on the different freelancing marketplaces types and their commission approaches.
 Our main accent will be on the commission: who should pay, and how much?

 Bidding platforms strongly resemble traditional job boards.
-Clients post their job requirements along with the budget — and developers place their bids on it.
-The one with the best bid gets the job.
-The crucial advantage of such platforms is a wide offer assortment.
+Clients post their job requirements and the budget — and developers place their bids on it.
+The one with the best bid gets the gig.
+The crucial advantage of such online marketplaces is a wide offer assortment.
 Even the most fastidious coders will find suitable projects there.
 Possible disadvantages?
-In case of any misunderstandings and/or conflicts with clients, no one else can solve it but you two.
+In case of misunderstandings and/or conflicts with clients, no one else can solve them but you two.

 The most prominent examples of bidding marketplaces: Freelancer and Upwork.

 Order-based marketplaces are very much alike to the bidding ones.
-They allow employers to post one-time job orders for particular skillsets.
+They allow employers to post one-time job orders for particular skill sets.
 The entry barrier on such marketplaces is low — and that’s, perhaps, their only advantage.
 What are its consequences?
 Firstly, it’s difficult to earn a lot: the competition is palpable, and there’ll always be those who take less for the same task.
-Secondly, the marketplaces frequently don’t give any payment guarantees: you find yourself a microjob, you complete it, and the one who handles the money matters is also you.
+Secondly, the marketplaces frequently don’t give any payment guarantees: you find yourself a microjob, complete it, create a product, and the one who handles the money matters is you.

 One of the famous order-based marketplaces is Fiverr.

-Some developers consider vetting marketplaces more reliable than bidding because they hold more responsibility for the developer-client relationship.
-Before registering in their database, you should pass a few tests (most often, they will check your coding skills, occasionally — language skills, and the soft skills of communication/troubleshooting/time management).
+Some developers consider vetting marketplaces more reliable than bidding because marketplace owners hold more responsibility for the developer-client relationship.
+Before registering in their database, you should pass a few tests (most often, they will check your coding skills and expertise, occasionally — language skills, and the soft skills of communication/troubleshooting/time management).

-Afterward, you become eligible for the projects — belonging to the very cream of the tech talent network.
-Some marketplaces are so caring that they find projects for you, asking for preferable schedules and types (crypto, medicine, edtech, etc.) in advance.
+Afterward, you become eligible for projects — belonging to the very cream of the tech talent network.
+Some marketplaces are so caring that they find projects for freelancers and subscriptions for clients, asking for preferable schedules and types (crypto, medicine, edtech, etc.) in advance.
 The sky is not the limit, though: we know the marketplaces that arrange discovery calls with clients, prepare you for them, and handle all your money matters.
-Such all-inclusives are rare but still far from nonexistent.
+Such all-inclusives are rare but still far from nonexistent — and they are the best for entrepreneurs looking for staff possibilities and for devs looking for projects.
 Spoiler alert: Lemon.io is one of those few, and here’s how we vet our developers.

 The most famous vetting marketplaces: Gun.io, Lemon.io, Turing.com

-Probably, the key question determining developers’ choices is who will pay commission to the bidding marketplaces (vetting ones are predominantly free for developers).
-Since commission-free marketplaces are almost nonexistent (how would they feed themselves?), there are only two variants available: either it’s your employer who pays or yourself.
+Probably, the key question determining developers’ choices is who will pay a percentage commission to the bidding marketplaces (vetting ones are predominantly free for developers).
+Since commission-free marketplaces are almost nonexistent (how would they feed themselves?), there are only two variants available: either it’s your employer who pays marketplace fees or you.

 What is the primary payment scheme in the first case?